 Booking award travel efficiently and effectively

-Another thing to keep in mind when booking award travel is the various fees associated with different tickets.
+There are several ways to book award travel, but the most common is through airline websites or online travel agencies like Skyscanner or Kayak.
+Another thing to remember when booking award travel is the various fees associated with different tickets.

 Choose your season carefully

-However, if you’re looking for cooler temperatures and fewer crowds, then fall might be a better choice.
+However, fall might be a better choice if you’re looking for cooler temperatures and fewer crowds.

 Summer in Japan